Kunstmaan/i18n-swift-example/README.md

 - [x] UIViews are translated via the Interface builder
 - [x] On the fly update of UIViews when the language changes
+- [x] Debug builds of the project will also collect all untranslated keys and add them to the Localizable.strings file
-- [x] Building the project fails when new translations are available
+- [x] Production build of the project will fail when new translations are available or when untranslated keys are found